lowandrew/SigSeekr/docs/usage.md

   -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
                         Path to folder where you want to store output files.
                         Folder will be created if it does not exist.
+  -s KMER_SIZE, --kmer_size KMER_SIZE
+                        Kmer size used to search for sequences unique to inclusion.
+Default 31.
+No idea how changing this affects results.
+TO BE INVESTIGATED.
   -t THREADS, --threads THREADS
                         Number of threads to run analysis on.
 Defaults to number of cores on your machine.